 The importance of strong relationships

 For David, Gregg, and Farbod, BloomNation has always been about building relationships and strong connections, both with their customers and with their employees.

 As best friends, the co-founders have had to work closely together, but David says their closeness has helped their success.
 “We’re all best friends,” says David.
 “There are weeks where we want to strangle each other, but because we’ve known each other for the last decade, we’ve been able to get through it where other business partners have falling outs.”

-In addition to the importance of the founder and customer relationships, David mentions the importance of a positive company culture as well.
+In addition to the importance of the founder and customer relationships, David mentions the importance of positive company culture as well.
 “It’s not just a nine to five,” says David.
-“You have to make everyone a family, and that’s the thing—family is not just like a check in, check out.”
+“You have to make everyone a family, and that’s the thing—family is not just like a check-in, check out.”

 To do this, BloomNation focuses on keeping their employees happy, with things like gym memberships, an office overlooking the Santa Monica promenade, and fun additions to the working environment.
 “We’re getting a poker table in here next week,” says David with a laugh.

 David credits a great deal of BloomNation’s success to their ability to build strong relationships, noting that he often has employees as well as local florists over to dinner at his parent’s house.
 “Invest in your people and to really make them happy,” says David.
 “You give them a little, and you can get back a lot.”

 It is clear from David’s passion that he feels strongly about solving the problem that he and his co-founders saw with the floral industry.
 Their success has been driven by their commitment to BloomNation, and David advises new entrepreneurs to start a business they are truly passionate about.